Jeff Timberlake

-Jeffrey Timberlake is an American businessperson, farmer, and politician from Maine.
-A Republican, Timberlake represents District 22 in the Maine Senate.
+Jeffrey Timberlake is an American politician from Maine.
+A Republican, Timberlake represents District 17 in the Maine Senate, having previously represented District 22.
 Previously, he served in the Maine House of Representatives from 2010 to 2018.
-In House, Timberlake represented District 96, which Hebron, Minot and his residence in Turner.
+In the House, Timberlake represented District 96, which Hebron, Minot and his residence in Turner.
 He earned an associate degree in business management from Central Maine Community College.
 He is also a former member of the Turner Planning Board.

 During his first term in the Senate, Timberlake served as Assistant Minority Leader.
 After Sen. Dana Dow lost re-election in November 2020, Timberlake was elected Minority Leader of the Republican caucus.